AshFoster/whisky-legends/README.md

 All of the user stories outlined above are feasible for the first release of the website.
 Some further features that could be implemented later on include:

-Providing store owners with the ability to add new brands, countires, flavours etc from the front end instead of having to do this via the Django admin panal.
+- Providing store owners with the ability to add new brands, countires, flavours etc from the front end instead of having to do this via the Django admin panal.
-Adding a 'load more' button to the shop page to prevent the need to load all products each time the page is visited.
+- Adding a 'load more' button to the shop page to prevent the need to load all products each time the page is visited.

-I don't feel that having these features will impact the user experience too much, so felt it was fine to exclude them for the first release.
+Having these features will not impact the user experience too much, so it is fine to exclude them for the first release.

 ### Structure

 The structure of the website is aimed to be as simple as possible whilst showing all the necessary information.
 The main parts of the site will be accessible from the navbar, with any other parts easily accessible from the relevant pages.
 The main parts of the site included within the navbar are as follows:

-Home
+- Home
-Shop
+- Shop
-Contact
+- Contact
-Cart
+- Cart
-Register
+- Register
-Login
+- Login
-Product Management (store owners only) - this link takes the user to the 'Add Product' page My Profile (registered users only)
+- Product Management (store owners only) - this link takes the user to the 'Add Product' page
+- My Profile (registered users only)
-Sign Out (registered users only)
+- Sign Out (registered users only)

 Other parts of the site not included in the navbar are as follows:

-Product detail (accessed from shop page and users' wishlist pages) Checkout (accessed from cart page)
+- Product detail (accessed from shop page and users' wishlist pages)
+- Checkout (accessed from cart page)
-Checkout Success (accessed after successful checkout submission) Edit Product (store owners only - accessed from shop page and product detail page) Delete Product (store owners only - accessed from shop page and product detail page - confirmation modal is shown - redirects on confirmation)
+- Checkout Success (accessed after successful checkout submission)
+- Edit Product (store owners only - accessed from shop page and product detail page)
+- Delete Product (store owners only - accessed from shop page and product detail page - confirmation modal is shown - redirects on confirmation)
-Delete Review (store owners and reviewer only - accessed from product detail page - confirmation modal is shown - redirects on confirmation)
+- Delete Review (store owners and reviewer only - accessed from product detail page - confirmation modal is shown - redirects on confirmation)
-My Orders (registered users only - accessed from 'My Profile' page) Previous Order (registered users only - accessed from 'My Orders' page) My Wishlist (registered users only - accessed from 'My Profile' page or via success toast when adding to wishlist) Update Email (registered users only - accessed from 'My Profile' page) Update Password (registered users only - accessed from 'My Profile' page) Reset Password (registered users only - accessed from sign in page) 404 Error
+- My Orders (registered users only - accessed from 'My Profile' page)
+- Previous Order (registered users only - accessed from 'My Orders' page)
+- My Wishlist (registered users only - accessed from 'My Profile' page or via success toast when adding to wishlist)
+- Update Email (registered users only - accessed from 'My Profile' page)
+- Update Password (registered users only - accessed from 'My Profile' page)
+- Reset Password (registered users only - accessed from sign in page)
+- 404 Error
-500 Error
+- 500 Error

 The site has been split up into 6 apps: cart, checkout, contact, home, profiles and shop.

-The cart app handles everything to do with viewing, adding, updating and rremoving from the cart.
+- The cart app handles everything to do with viewing, adding, updating and rremoving from the cart.
-The checkout app handles everything to do with processing payments and interacting with stripe.
+- The checkout app handles everything to do with processing payments and interacting with stripe.
-The contact app handles the contact form.
+- The contact app handles the contact form.
-The home app handles the home page, 404 error page and 500 error page.
+- The home app handles the home page, 404 error page and 500 error page.
-The profiles app handles the user profile, order history and wishlist functionality and pages.
+- The profiles app handles the user profile, order history and wishlist functionality and pages.
-The shop app handles viewing, filtering, sorting, reviewing, adding, updating and deleting products.
+- The shop app handles viewing, filtering, sorting, reviewing, adding, updating and deleting products.

 The site map can be seen in the following image: